-In Renova Industries Limited v Emerson International Corporation Stuart acted for a group of companies controlled by a prominent Russian businessman in relation to litigation in the BVI.
+In Renova Industries Limited v Emerson International Corporation Stuart acted for a group of companies controlled by a prominent Russian businessman in litigation in the BVI.
 The dispute related to a joint venture in the Russian/CIS energy sector and a failure to place certain assets under the control of the joint venture vehicle.

 In Orexim Trading Limited v Mahavir Port and Terminal Limited Stuart acted for a Maltese company, Orexim Trading Limited, in relation to claims for damages for breach of contract.
 The proceedings are in the Commercial Court.
 The background to the claim was a fraud perpetrated on Orexim following the sale to a UAE company of 12,000 metric tons of sunflower seed oil.
 That fraud resulted in the oil being misappropriated by an Iranian company, without any payment being made to Orexim.
 A settlement agreement was concluded between Orexim and the First Defendant, an Indian company, but that agreement was breached.
 The First Defendant had sought to dispose of its principal asset (a ship) to an associated Indian company (the Third Defendant) via a Singaporean company (the Second Defendant) and a claim was made under section 423 of the Insolvency Act 1986 to set aside that purported sale.
 At first instance the claim under section 423 was struck out on the ground that there was no jurisdiction to serve such a claim on a defendant who was out of the jurisdiction.
 The Court of Appeal held that claims under section 423 of the Insolvency Act 1986 could be served on defendants out of the jurisdiction, but that in this case there was insufficient connection with England.
 On 9th October 2019 Orexim obtained judgment against MPT for $8,841,334.17 plus interest and costs.

 In Kernel Holdings SA v Perryvale Entreprises Inc Stuart acted for Perryvale Enterprises Inc in confidential arbitration proceedings relating to a share purchase agreement and obtained an award that Kernel pay Perryvale the total sum of $23,950,480.70 plus interest.
 Kernel challenged the award under section 68 of the Arbitration Act 1996 on the ground of procedural irregularity.
 The trial of that arbitration claim took place in the Commercial Court before Sir Jeremy Cooke.
 Kernel was partially successful in its challenge and 4 issues were remitted to the arbitrators for reconsideration.
 Stuart represented Perryvale at the remittal hearing before the arbitrators.
-The decision of the arbitrators on the remitted issues is awaited.

-In Gudavadze v Carlina Overseas Corporation Stuart acted for a Cayman Islands subsidiary of the State Oil Company of Azerbaijan in a dispute in the British Virgin Islands over the ownership of the share capital of a company, which is the ultimate owner of a Black Sea oil terminal.
+In Gudavadze v Carlina Overseas Corporation Stuart acted for a Cayman Islands subsidiary of the State Oil Company of Azerbaijan in a dispute in the British Virgin Islands over the ownership of the share capital of a company, which was the ultimate owner of a Black Sea oil terminal.
 The dispute was settled.

 In Thomas v Capita Trustees Limited Stuart acted for 129 claimants in proceedings relating to a film partnership investment scheme, which was marketed to them on the basis that it would provide tax advantages.
 The claim, which was for approximately £30 million including interest, was settled.